Learning Objectives

 Use this function and

-to calculate the estimated mass for each dinosaur.
-You’ll need to pass the data tomapply
+mapplyto calculate the estimated mass for each dinosaur.
+You’ll need to pass the data tomapplyas single vectors or columns, not the whole data frame. -

 Using